volatiletech/sqlboiler/README.md

 foreign = "Videos"
 ```

-The above definition will specify `Rags` as the name of the field with which the `Video` entity will be able to
+The above definition will specify `Rags` as the name of the property with which a given `Video` entity will be able to
-acessd all of it's tags.
+access all of it's tags.
 If we look the other way around - a single `Tag` entity will refer to all videos that
-have that specific tag with the `Videos` entity.
+have that specific tag with the `Videos` property.

 There is an alternative syntax available for those who are challenged by the key syntax of
 toml or challenged by viper lowercasing all of your keys.
 Instead of using a regular table